Sovos Docs

 }

-The supplier can send a GET request to the /documents/{countryCode}/{documentId}/notifications endpoint to retrieve application responses related to a single document.
+The supplier can send a GET request to the /documents/BE/{documentId}/notifications endpoint to retrieve application responses related to a single document.
 To make this request, set the following parameter:

 NameTypeRequiredDescription